 Of course, it’s unrealistic to completely cut ALL dairy from our diets, but some thought given to the ethics of where we source the dairy staples can actually make a huge difference.

-We stock Barambah Organics cream and full cream, unhomogenised milk.
+We stock How Now Dairy cream and full cream, unhomogenised milk.
 They don’t separate calves from mothers, and don’t send “bobby calves” (males) to the veal industry.
-They also guarantee that their cows are fed a minimum of 80% grass, which is exceptional for dairy cattle.
+They also guarantee that their cows are fed a minimum of 75% grass, which is exceptional for dairy cattle.
 If you’re after a grass fed and ethical producer of butter, look for our Ashgrove lines of salted butter and herb and garlic butter.

 Non Free Range Chicken & Eggs